What is a Family Centre?

 Family support workers employed at the Family Centre will provide services in the family home as well as at local community venues or the centre itself, whichever best suits the needs of the family at that time.
 The mobile Family Centre will also be available to support families who are more isolated or where there are limited local facilities.

-Family Centres will only provide services for families where challenging family circumstances are having a significant impact on the health, development or wellbeing of the child/children living in the home.
-Professionals and practitioners working with families for example GPs, health visitors, schools, early years settings and others will request additional support for the family through the Early Help Hub.
+Family Centres will provide 1-to-1 family support for families where challenging family circumstances are having a significant impact on the health, development or wellbeing of the child/children living in the home.
+Professionals and practitioners working with families, for example GPs, health visitors, schools, early years settings and others, will request 1-to-1 family support for the family through the Early Help Hub.
 The family will be contacted by the Family Centre when parents have agreed that they would welcome the extra help.

 What services will Family Centres provide?